lorcd/imperialThesis/README.md

 The 18 argument is required as we initially wrote in the possibilty to have a mix of deterministic and probabilistic layers.
 This argument was the number of the latter in the model.
 `m18_run.py` above could be any of the following: m18_run_batches.py, m18_run_klDivSamples.py, m18_run_mc.py, m18_run_post.py, m18_run_prisHps.py, m18_run_pris.py, m18_run.py

+These scripts generate results, and the m18_run.py script saves down the entire best model.
+These are used to generate graphs using the notebooks in the folder: notebooksGeneratingGraphs